Everyone has the right to work in an environment where they are treated with respect.

 Modern slavery is an international crime affecting millions of individuals globally, an issue that transcends age, gender and ethnicities.
 Modern slavery includes victims who have been brought from overseas and vulnerable people in the UK who are forced to work illegally against their will across many different sectors such as agriculture, hospitality, construction, retail and manufacturing.

-We have a supply chain of over 100 suppliers, the majority of which are based in the UK (for example for payment processing, hosting and consultancy) or in the US (in the case of software tools used by the group).
-We also have offshore software development partners in India, Sri Lanka and Moldova.
+We have a supply chain of around 100 suppliers, the majority of which are based in the UK (for example for payment processing, hosting and consultancy) or in the US (in the case of software tools used by the group).
+We also have offshore software development partners in Sri Lanka and Moldova.

 ParentPay Group’s policy is to conduct all of our business in an honest and ethical manner, and to comply with all applicable legislation.
 We strive to ensure that there is neither modern slavery nor human trafficking in our supply chain or in any part of our business.